Unmissable Things to Do in Guanajuato, Mexico

 Guanajuato has a pleasant warm climate all year round.
 In the winter you can expect high temperatures of 68°F/20°C and lows of 45°F/7°C at night.
 The winters are also the driest time with December and January being the driest months to visit with the most sunshine.

-Summers in Guanajuato are warm but not too hot.
-The hottest month is May where temperatures hit about 83°F/28°C during the day.
+Summers in Guanajuato are warm and can be very hot.
+The hottest month is May where temperatures can hit about 95°F/35°C during the day.
 However, the summer months are the wettest with June and July seeing the most rain.
 Spring and autumn are also good times to visit.

 In general, the best time to visit is in the winter.
 Winter can get quite busy however and if you prefer fewer crowds I’d recommend visiting in the shoulder seasons spring and autumn.